Zermatt, retro wonder

 As a car-free village, Zermatt is not directly accessible by road.
 Cars can be left at the Täsch terminal, three miles outside the village.
 From this car park, a shuttle service in the form of an old mountain tram takes visitors up to the village.
 If you prefer to avoid public transport, there are always taxis and chauffeured vehicles waiting in front of the station.

-Get your strength up in a cosy mountain-top bar, as the sun sets spectacularly over the snowy Matterhorn.
-Then glide down the Rothorn, following the ski tracks of our expert guide as you cruise into the village by moonlight.
+Glide down the Rothorn, following the ski tracks of our expert guide as you cruise by moonlight.

 Our address book